 “We can’t stop pushing for the common-sense measures that will help prevent gun violence from happening,” said Senator Casey.
-“But we must also acknowledge the reality of this public health epidemic and make sure that survivors, families, friends and caregivers have the support they need to recover from gun violence and manage their longer-term needs.
-This bill would connect gun violence victims with the resources, programs and benefits that can help them.
-Gun violence is a uniquely American problem and we must address the millions of Americans who have been affected by this issue and have struggled for too long.”
+“But we must also acknowledge the reality of our gun violence problem and make sure that survivors, families, friends and caregivers have the support they need to recover and manage their longer-term needs.
+That’s what this bill is aiming to do, and I hope that Congress will take it up.
+There are millions of Americans who have been affected by gun violence and could benefit from this legislation.”

-Read more about the Resources for Victims of Gun Violence Act here.
+More on The Resources for Victims of Gun Violence Act: